Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Freckles tend to form in response to short bursts of sun exposure, especially in people with a genetic predisposition to them.
 They are essentially clusters of melanin that appear on the skin's surface.
 The formation of freckles is often a genetic trait and tends to be more common in individuals with fair skin.

 In both cases, UV exposure is the primary culprit, which is why wearing sunscreen and taking other protective measures is key to preventing these spots from forming.
+If you are trying to sort one kind of mark from another, here is a guide on How to Tell Melasma from Freckles and Sun Spots.

 Size And Shape